10 Best Caption Contest Examples (and How to Run One)

 It’s important to ensure your methods for entering the giveaway match your goals.
 For example, if you want to grow your email list, you’ll need to add joining your newsletter as an entry requirement and leaving a caption.

-Once you’ve planned your caption contest, it’s time to start building it.
+Once you’ve planned your contest, it’s time to start building it.

-The easiest way to build your caption contest is with RafflePress, the best giveaway plugin for WordPress.
+The easiest way to build your contest is with RafflePress, the best giveaway plugin for WordPress.

 It includes everything you need to run a successful online contest such as ready-made giveaway templates and 1-click entry actions that only take a few clicks to launch.
 Plus, RafflePress lets you view and manage your entries all from your WordPress dashboard.

-Let’s explore the steps for creating your caption contest with RafflePress.
+Let’s explore the steps for creating your contest with RafflePress.

 Step 1: Create a New Giveaway